What Is A Mortgage Recast?

-Mortgage Recast is when the borrower prepays either some or full amount of outstanding principal resulting in a reduced loan balance and therefore the financial institution recalculates the mortgage monthly loan payments based on the remaining period, outstanding principal amount and the rate of interest.
+Mortgage Recast is when the borrower prepays either some or the full amount of outstanding principal resulting in a reduced loan balance, and therefore the financial institution recalculates the mortgage monthly loan payments based on the remaining period, outstanding principal amount, and the rate of interest.

-- When the borrower has a large amount of money then, such money can be transferred to the lender in the form of the mortgage so as to reduce the outstanding balance of the loan as well as to reduce the interest burden and monthly principal burden of such loan.
+When the borrower has a large amount of money then, such money can be transferred to the lender in the form of the mortgage and calculate mortgage recast to reduce the outstanding balance of the loan as well as to reduce the interest burden and monthly principal burden of such loan.

-- Thus the borrower pays advance money to set off against outstanding principal amount and the lender recalculates the outstanding amount with the remaining period of maturity and rate of interest which provides the re-casted mortgage amount.
+Thus the borrower pays advance money to set off against the outstanding principal amount, and the lender recalculates the outstanding amount with the remaining period of maturity and rate of interest, which provides the re-casted mortgage amount.

 Given below is the calculation example to recast your mortgage.